-- Access to a PC (physical or virtual) with admin privileges and a reliable/high-speed Internet connection.
-The standard PC platform for this course is Windows 7.
-If you use a different OS, it is your responsibility to resolve incompatibility issues, if any. - Basic multi-media authoring tools (e.g., web-cam, smart phone, Camtasia Studio, Windows Movie Maker) and skills. - Familiarity with virtualization technologies (e.g., VMware vSphere/ESXi, VMware Workstation/Fusion) - Willingness to put (a lot of) extra time & effort in addition to the regular class work.
+- Access to a PC (physical or virtual) with admin privileges and convenient Internet access.
+The standard PC platform for this course is Windows 7/10.
+If you use a different OS, it is your responsibility to resolve incompatibility issues, if any. - Basic multi-media authoring tools (e.g., web-cam, smart phone, Camtasia Studio, Windows Movie Maker) and skills. - Familiarity with virtualization technologies (e.g., VMware vSphere/ESXi, VMware Workstation/Fusion) - Willingness to put (a lot of) extra time & effort in addition to the regular in-class work.